-• Clemson has finished in the top 25 all four years he has been an assistant coach.
+• Clemson has finished in the top 25 all of his five years as an assistant coach.

 • Named one of the top-10 recruiters in the ACC in 2013 by Rivals.com.